camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/post-query.html.md

 ---

 Query for job definitions that fulfill given parameters.
-This method is slightly more powerful than the [GET query](ref:#job-definition-get-job-definitions), because it allows to filter by multiple job definitions of types <code>String</code>, <code>Number</code> or <code>Boolean</code>.
+This method is slightly more powerful than the [GET query](ref:#job-definition-get-job-definitions) because it allows filtering by multiple job definitions of types <code>String</code>, <code>Number</code> or <code>Boolean</code>.

 Method